This library has 2 APIs: the C and the C++ API. Read both sections, as common sections are not explained twice.

 UOPEN_STATUS_CANCELLED

-};On error, or if cancelled by the user, nothing is allocated and therefore, nothing should be freed.
+};On error, or if cancelled by the user, nothing is allocated, and therefore nothing should be freed.

 If you want to check the error message when an error is returned, use